Dr Jane Crowe

 MBBS, DRANZCOG, FPAA

 I’ve worked in general practice for the last 25 years in the inner city.
-For 10 years I was based in Nth Fitzroy & the last 15 years I’ve been at a practice in Clifton Hill.

 I completed a DipRACOG in 1989 & for many years I worked in the Emergency Dept at the RWH in addition to GP sessions.
 I also worked the occasional session in the contraceptive clinic at RWH which was previously named the Choices Clinic.
 This complemented my shared care & women’s health practice very well.
-Many of the babies I looked after whilst they were “in utero” have now grown into young adults !!!

 Dr Atchuthan Vigneswaran